isamuni/isamuni/README.md

 #### With Docker

 You can use docker to run the database, while starting rails normally.
 To run the database with docker, run `docker-compose up --build devdb`, and stop it with `docker-compose down devdb`.
 This option doesn't require you to install postgres.
 You'll only need to do `rails db:setup` on the first usage.
-That's it
+That's it.

 #### Without Docker